 Our debt-service coverage calculator asks for your verifiable annual income and your monthly credit obligations.
 Your verifiable annual income represents what your business earns during one calendar year.
 Your monthly credit obligations are what you currently pay each month to your creditors.

 The equation compares the money you make to the debt you owe.
-It's used to determine your loan eligibility.
+It’s used to determine your loan eligibility.
 You can figure out your Debt-Service Coverage Ratio (DSCR) right now using our small business loan calculator.
-Our tool will also show you your estimated monthly debt payment, so you can get an idea of how much you'll owe each month.
+Our tool will also show you your estimated monthly debt payment, so you can determine how much you’ll owe each month.

 Of course, a provider will look at more than just your DSCR.
-Your credit rating, business stability, financial history, and other factors will be taken into account before a provider offers you a loan or sets your interest rate.
+Your credit rating, business stability, financial history, and other factors will be considered before a provider offers you a loan or sets your interest rate.

 Typically, you will need at least a 1.20 DSCR to be prequalified for a small business loan.

-Providers don't like their loans to default.
-Either they get their money back through collections (which is expensive), or they never see that money again.
+Providers don’t like their loans to default.
+Either they recover the money through collections (which is expensive), or they never see that money again.

 Too many defaults can put a lender out of business.

 So, a lender will use your DSCR to help figure out how much of a risk it is to lend to you.
-If the number is higher, they figure there's a better chance you will pay back the funding.
+If the number is higher, they figure there’s a better chance you will repay the funding.

 Yes.
-After you hit the "Calculate" button, you'll be shown your estimated monthly debt-service, which is the amount of money you'd pay each month when you combine your new loan amount with everything else you owe your creditors.
+After you hit the “calculate” button, you’ll be shown your estimated monthly debt-service, which is the amount of money you’d pay each month when you combine your new loan amount with your existing loans.

 Our business calculator will show you your monthly business income along with an estimation of what you’ll be paying your creditors each month.
 The amount of money coming in needs to be higher than the amount going out.
 How much higher?
 That’s where the DSCR comes in.
 The ratio needs to be at least 1.20.

-While there are other factors that need to be looked at, comparing money coming into the money going out is a quick way to get an idea of whether you'll be able to pay back a loan.
-The number is helpful not just to your provider, but it can also help you assess whether it's smart to take out funding.
-Remember, just because you're approved for a loan doesn't mean you can afford it.
+While other factors need to be looked at, comparing incoming money to outcoming money is a quick way to determine whether you’ll be able to repay a loan.
+The number is helpful not just to your provider, but it can also help you assess whether it’s wise to obtain funding.
+Remember, just because you’re approved for a loan doesn’t mean you can afford it.

-After you're all done with our calculator, you can click the "Funding Request" button to start your search for working capital.
-Our system is built to help you get in contact with a respected provider from our network.
+After you’re all done with our calculator, you can click the “funding request” button to start your search for working capital.
+Our system is built to help you contact a respected provider from our network.

 Our number one goal is to see you get funded.
-We'll try to set you up with a funding provider that can make that happen.
+So, we’ll try to set you up with a funding provider that can make that happen.

-We hope you like our brand new small business funding calculator.
-It's easy to use.
-But don't let its simplicity fool you.
+We hope you like our small business funding calculator.
+It’s easy to use, but don’t let its simplicity fool you.

-The calculator helps you guess if you'll be approved for funding or not – even before you reach out to a funding source.
-This knowledge can help you properly set your loan expectations, so you can create a realistic loan plan.
+The calculator helps you guess if you’ll be approved for funding or not – even before you reach out to a funding source.
+This knowledge can help you correctly set your loan expectations to create a realistic loan plan.
 If you have any questions about our DSCR calculator or anything else on our site, please feel free to reach out.